-Some makes have wheels with wavy edges on the blade, to give your slices scalloped edges.
+Some makes of pizza-wheel cutters have wheels with wavy edges on the blade, to give your slices scalloped edges.
 Some have dual blades (the blades are more end to end, rather than side to side.)
-Some have a blade guard on them.
-This is useful both for safety during use, and to help stop it scratching other things when stored in a drawer.

 Some have a hole in their handles, letting them be hung up if desired for storage.
-At the blade end of handle, there is usually a finger guard to stop your fingers approaching the blade.
 Some modern ones have no handles, just a big blade guard on the top that you press down on.

 The wheels can loosen over time and wobble.
 Some models have a mechanism that can be used to tighten the wheel support back up.
 When they start to wobble, or get dull, they can drag toppings with them.
 Some less well designed models might not have enough clearance between wheel and frame to stop cheese getting stuck.